⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| Price/Book (MRQ) | 0.47 | Compares the market value of a company's stock to its book value per share, indicating how investors value the company's assets relative to its current price. |
+| Price/Book (MRQ) | 0.42 | The Price-to-Book ratio compares the current market price of the stock to its book value per share, indicating how investors value the company's net assets. |

-| EV/EBITDA | 4.03 | Compares the enterprise value to earnings before interest, taxes, depreciation, and amortization, offering a comprehensive valuation metric that accounts for debt. |
+| EV/EBITDA | 6.04 | Enterprise Value to EBITDA measures the company's total value (including debt) relative to its earnings before interest, taxes, depreciation, and amortization, often used for comparing companies with different capital structures. |